wnka/nwstg/source/ft/index.md

 years and he has been nice enough to let us rotate out STGs in a candy cab at Full Tilt.
 We are very excited about having an arcade where we can meet up regularly and play games!

-Past STGs
+Past Games
 ---------

-Here is a record of the previous STGs we have had at Full Tilt.
+Here are the previous STGs that have been featured at Full Tilt.

 - Ketsui
 - Gunbird 2